 Stages of a Nursing Home Abuse Case

 Filing a nursing home abuse case can be tricky.
 It is different than a criminal case, which is meant to criminally punish those who are at fault for the abuse.
 Your civil nursing home abuse lawsuit is meant to provide some financial compensation for you or your loved one’s losses.

 First, an act of abuse, neglect, exploitation, or sadly wrongful death of an older person must have occurred because of a nursing home staff member.
 Next, the incident should be reported to law enforcement or APS to begin an investigation.
 Once the investigation occurs, you will need to begin the process of reviewing all the evidence and facts surrounding the incident and bring on an expert to review any documentation you receive from the nursing home such as medical reports.
 Your attorney can help you in this process and also use the correct procedures to file a lawsuit against the nursing home or their parent company.
 As with any lawsuit, there will be a period of settlement negotiations to determine whether the parties can come to an agreement short of a jury trial.
 Finally, there is the trial or settlement stage.

 Nursing Home Abuse Case Basics: Related Resources

 If you or someone you love is experiencing the pain and suffering caused by nursing home abuse or neglect, you don’t have to decipher the law on your own.
 Speaking with a qualified attorney who specializes in nursing home abuse cases may help you decide what your next step should be and how to initiate a lawsuit.
-You can get started today with a free legal evaluation of your situation.
+You can get started today with an attorney evaluation of your situation.

 Contact a qualified personal injury attorney to make sure your rights are protected.